Photograph by Rus Bowden

 "You're right," Billy said.
 He shook his head fervently, acting like his mouth had been possessed and he was exercising the demon.
 "Boy howdy.
 Sorry, buddy.
 Daddy's just a little nervous is all.
 Sometimes he talks too loud, don't he?"

 In response, little blond-haired Jacob imitated his sister's gleeful expression—a consummate mimic—the difference being he was sincere.
 "That was super loud!"
-He smiled so that his dimple became pronounced, and Angel was relieved.
+He smiled so his dimple became pronounced, and Angel was relieved.
 When Jacob was "on," no one could resist his charms.
 Her brother was what adults called "precious," with that hint of a lisp and his oddly accurate perception.
 People fawned over Jacob; they preferred him to Angel, and deservedly so.
 He was nicer than his sister.
 A better person.
 "That was so loud you scared me," Jacob told Billy.
 "You scared me, you scared me," he repeated as he bobbled his head back and forth.

 "Jesus Christ," Billy said.
 "You're too much."